-Fourth supervised work experience performed in a job setting related to the student's major field of study.
+Fourth supervised work experience performed in a job setting related to the student's career.
 One hour credit.

 CRIMINAL JUSTICE

 CRJ 1313 - Introduction to Criminal Justice.

 History, development, and philosophy of law enforcement in a democratic society, introduction to agencies involved in the administration of criminal justice; career orientation.
 Three hours lecture.
 Three hours credit.